How Many Fans Should a Gaming PC Have?

 By adding another case fan, it can improve your airflow and overall temperature faster.
 This depends on your overall PC build and what options you have.

-If your gaming PC is not built for the current highest performing parts on the market, for example if it’s just a $500 gaming PC, you definitely want to have just 2 case fans as it would get more expensive for nothing.
+If your gaming PC is not built for the current highest performing parts on the market, you definitely want to have just two case fans as it would get more expensive for no real reason otherwise.

 It is a good investment to add more than 2 case fans immediately when you are planning on gaming a lot and plan on upgrading consistently.
 This is so that you never forget that you need to upgrade by adding case fans to improve temperatures on higher performance GPUs and CPUs.